 No other health field discusses motivation to the same degree as addiction treatment.
-So much of our clinical work is appraising people’s motivation to change and adapting our treatment plans in accordance with this motivation (or lack thereof).
+So much of our clinical work is appraising people’s motivation to change.
+We adapt our treatment plans in accordance with this motivation (or lack thereof).
 In some ways, building a strong motivation for recovery sets the stage for any treatment that may follow.
-There is an evidence-based form of therapy used for this topic called “Motivational Interviewing,” designed by William Miller and Stephen Rollnick in 1983.
-Some of the trained skills that will help an experienced clinician continue a supportive dialogue with your family member (where your efforts may have broken down) come from motivational interviewing principles.
+There is an evidence-based form of therapy used for this topic called “Motivational Interviewing.”
+It was designed by William Miller and Stephen Rollnick in 1983.
+Motivational interviewing skills help experienced clinicians continue supportive dialogue with your family member where your efforts may have broken down.
 This session will help you build some of the same skills.

-Sometimes I joke with my colleagues that motivational interviewing may help us clinicians just as much as our clients by giving us emboldened patience to deal with such a chronic disease!
+Sometimes I joke with my colleagues that motivational interviewing may help us clinicians just as much as our clients.
+It gives us emboldened patience to deal with such a chronic disease!

 For any change process in health, we diagram 5 primary zones that a patient could be in.
 These stages are as follows:

 To foster any progress in motivation, it is important to have some sense of where your family member may be at this stage of change continuum.
 Clinical efforts appropriate for someone in an active stage of change would be often wasted on someone who is in a precontemplative stage.
 Try to gauge where your family member is at present day (it can actually be worthwhile talking to them directly about it if you feel they’re open to a dialogue).